FlyGuy352/CrossChainNFTPaymaster/backend/README.md

 ## ⚙️ Important Notes

-- **HederaHybridNFT.sol** tracks the source code for the NFT contract for ease of development and debugging.
-However, it was flattened into **HederaHybridNFT_flat.sol**, and that version was deployed to the Hedera Testnet because the contract verification service failed to resolve OpenZeppelin imports.
+- `HederaHybridNFT.sol` tracks the source code for the NFT contract for ease of development and debugging.
+However, it was flattened into `HederaHybridNFT_flat.sol`, and that version was deployed to the Hedera Testnet because the contract verification service failed to resolve OpenZeppelin imports.

 - If the Paymaster contract address changes, paymasterDeposit.ts should be updated to reflect the latest address for contract interaction.

 - A **custom `verifyHedera.ts` Hardhat task** was implemented since the native `hardhat verify` command does **not** support Hedera Testnet.

+- The deployment scripts do **not** deploy `Entrypoint_flat.sol` to any real network.
+It is included only for local end-to-end testing within the test suite.
+On Ethereum Sepolia, both the Paymaster and wallet factory reference the **canonical Entrypoint contract address**.

+- The deployment scripts do **not** deploy `SmartContractWallet.sol`.
+Smart contract wallets are instead deployed **on-demand** by the wallet factory contract on the frontend when a user submits their first transaction and no wallet exists for them yet.